Napoleon had five children. He adopted two, then he had two kids with his mistresses and, finally, one with his wife.

 After becoming emperor, Napoleon wanted to make alliances with other royal families.
 Problem was, he did not have children.

 So in 1806, he adopted Eugene and married him to Princess Augusta of Bavaria.

 The couple had a happy marriage.
-And their children married into the royal families of Sweden, Norway, Portugal, Brazil, and Russia.
-Napoleon’s dream come true.
+Their children married into the royal families of Sweden, Norway, Portugal, Brazil, and Russia -Napoleon’s dream come true.